Samantha Bohon

-Samantha Baggett Bohon (born Samantha Lea Baggett; born June 7, 1976) is an American soccer head coach for the Florida Gators women's soccer team and retired player who was a member of the United States women's national soccer team.
+Samantha Baggett Bohon (born Samantha Lea Baggett; June 7, 1976) is an American soccer head coach and retired player who was a member of the United States women's national soccer team.

 Personal life

 Bohon was born in Fort Lauderdale, Florida, and grew up in Daytona Beach where she attended Seabreeze High School.
 She earned her bachelor's degree from Duke University in 1998 with a double major in English and sociology, and received an M.A. in sport administration from the University of North Carolina at Chapel Hill in 2001.